mrluin/ESFNet-Pytorch/README.md

-# Efficient-Network
+# ESFNet: Efficient Networks for Building Extraction from High-Resolution Images
-Efficient Neural Network, Semantic Segmentation
+The implementation of novel efficient neural network ESFNet